 Premera Blue Cross Blue Shield of Alaska is here to support members, employers, and healthcare providers during the coronavirus (COVID-19) outbreak.

-If you have health plan questions not covered in these resources, call our customer service team at the number on the back of the member ID card, or your provider network team.
+If you have health plan questions not covered in these resources, call Premera’s customer service team at the number on the back of the member ID card, or your provider network team.
 Every question will be answered as soon as possible.